Battle of Panium: Ptolemaic dispositions

 The Ptolemaic front line was four kilometers wide.
 The left wing was deployed on the plain below the Panium plateau.
 It consisted of the 25,000–32,000 strong Macedonian settler phalanx under the command of Ptolemy son of Aeropus, a Macedonian settler himself.
 These were the Kingdom's best troops.
-The supreme command was held by the Aetolian mercenary general Scopas of Aetolia, who brought with him 6,500 Aetolian mercenaries, including 6,000 infantry and 500 cavalry.
+The supreme command was held by the Aetolian mercenary general Scopas of Aetolia, who brought with him 6,500 Aetolian mercenaries; 6,000 infantry and 500 cavalry.

 Seleucid dispositions

-Antiochus probably had around 70,000 soldiers, more than the 68,000 with him at the Battle of Raphia in 217 BC.
+Antiochus probably had around 70,000 soldiers, more than the 68,000 he had at the Battle of Raphia in 217 BC.
 Having re-conquered the Upper Satrapies in the previous years, he could draw upon a larger resource base than before.
-Polybius identifies the presence of cataphracts, the elite cavalry agema, Tarentine soldiers and more cavalry, phalangites, hypaspists, war elephants, unidentified infantry and light skirmishers in the ranks of the Seleucid army at Panium.
+Polybius identifies the presence of cataphracts, the elite cavalry agema, Tarentines and more cavalry, phalangites, hypaspists, war elephants, unidentified infantry and light skirmishers in the ranks of the Seleucid army at Panium.